30Msearchtime/discord-welcome-bot/README.md

 - Directly messages new members with a customizable welcome message and departing members with a farewell.
 - Supports custom banner and icon URLs for embed messages.
 - Configurable welcome and leave messages for both server channels and direct messages.
-Displays a custom status for the bot.
+- Displays a custom status for the bot.
+- Toggleable direct messaging and channel messaging features through the config file.

 For more detailed information about Discord.js and its features, visit the Discord.js Guide.

 ## Contributing